boomerang-io/worker.flow/README.md

 ## When to overwrite the previous version?

 If you are not introducing any breaking changes as listed above, then you do not want to create a new version.
 Instances where you would want to overwrite a task version may include:

--Updating the task template to add more specific or helpful text in the config for a task -Your new release of the task fixes a bug or handles some type of edge case that was previously uncovered.
+- Updating the task template to add more specific or helpful text in the config for a task
+- Your new release of the task fixes a bug or handles some type of edge case that was previously uncovered.

 As long as the release of the worker does not introduce anything that could break an existing flow, a new task version is not needed.